 Arrange a “safe” comfy corner.

-We all need a cosy place to retire to where we feel safe.
+We all need a cozy place to retire to where we feel safe.
 When taking care of a senior dog, that usually involves a bed and some cushions and perhaps some toys.

 Set a routine.